-Sometimes people gave up the run, as because they failed to overcome the competition.
+Sometimes people gave up the run because they failed to overcome the competition.
 And many would quit trying, as they have chosen something that they couldn’t fulfill their skills.

 That is why you need to do your homework before you step in.
 In my previous article, I discussed how I managed to overcome the hurdles in the very beginning.

 Read this first.
 I’m sure this will help you.

 Even after identifying the core competencies we have, many would still be struggling to find just the right place to showcase their skills and eventually sell them for a better wage.

 If you check on the internet, you will find hundreds of websites, which are solely for freelance work.
 When I was doing my homework, I had the same mindset of choosing what’s best for me.

 Well, I was wondering!
-I set up profiles on many different platforms and still couldn’t get a hold of any of it.
+I set up profiles on many different platforms and still couldn’t get a hold of any of them.
 I circled back to the point where I started.

 After many failed attempts, I almost gave up the idea of becoming a freelancer.

 Trust me that will happen to anyone.
-Only thing what matters is to keep your hopes up.
+The only thing that matters is to keep your hopes up.
 Just try not to give up.
 I was helpless until one of my best friends showed me the way.

 If it wasn’t for him, I might not be writing this now.
 I understood that, without having proper guidance, it is hard to find the way around.

 Here is why I decided to share my experiences in choosing the best freelance work marketplace for a beginner.